hashicorp/terraform-provider-kubernetes/README.md

 $ make build
 ```

-## Using the provider

-- [ ] Fill in for each provider

 ## Developing the Provider

 ### Contributing Resources

-In order to prevent breaking changes and migration of user-created resources, resources included in this provider will be limited to `v1` APIs and not `alpha` or `beta`.
+In order to prevent breaking changes and migration of user-created resources, resources included in this provider will be limited to stable (aka `v1`) and beta APIs (with beta resources, readiness for inclusion will be assessed individually).
 You can find `v1` resources in the Kubernetes [API documentation](https://kubernetes.io/docs/reference/#api-reference) for the appropriate version of Kubernetes.

 ### Development Environment